 What do you do if you receive a municipal citation?
 Is it worth fighting?
 Do I even need an attorney?
-The attorneys at Meyer Van Severen, S.C. believe that there’s always something worth fighting for, even if it’s just a seemingly minor municipal citation.
+The attorneys at Van Severen Law Office believe that there’s always something worth fighting for, even if it’s just a seemingly minor municipal citation.

 Court date information